Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 These four dimensions — Interpretation, Structure, Regime, Realisation — correspond to the four system-side aspects derived in section 11.12 from the framework's interpretive lens architecture.
 In the Trust Framework, they appear as the structural components of a credit relationship, while the four lenses (Coordination, Identity, Structural, Capability) introduced in section 10.4 are the corresponding observer-side mechanisms for evaluating them.

-Credit is structurally complete only when all four dimensions are present.
+Within the framework, credit is treated as structurally complete when all four dimensions are present.

 When the interpretive basis is absent, present action is no longer anchored in expectation of continuation.